isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1484.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+1149920

 ### Support Level
-Up to 30% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs
+Up to For MAS Notice 610 and Notice 1003 Regulatory Reporting.
+Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200. % for non-SMEs

 ### Things to Note
-For MAS Notice 610 and Notice 1003 Regulatory Reporting.
-Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.
+N.A.

 ### Contact Information
-Company Name: Wolters Kluwer Financial Services Singapore Pte Ltd<br>Web URL: www.wolterskluwerfs.com<br>Contact Hotline: 63808000<br>Contact Email: Anurag.Seth@wolterskluwer.com<br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.